California will remake San Quentin prison, emphasizing rehab

-SACRAMENTO, Calif.
-(AP) — The infamous state prison on San Francisco Bay that has been home to the largest death row population in the United States will be transformed into a lockup where less-dangerous prisoners will receive education, training and rehabilitation, California officials announced Thursday.
+SAN QUENTIN, Calif.
+(AP) — The infamous state prison on San Francisco Bay that has been home to the largest death row population in the United States will be transformed into a lockup where less-dangerous prisoners will receive education, training and rehabilitation, under a new plan from California Gov. Gavin Newsom.

-The inmates serving death sentences at San Quentin State Prison will be moved elsewhere in the California penitentiary system, Gov. Gavin Newsom’s office announced, and it will be renamed the San Quentin Rehabilitation Center.
-Most of California’s nearly 700 inmates facing such sentences are imprisoned at the facility, though some have already been moved.
+The facility will be renamed the San Quentin Rehabilitation Center and the more than 500 inmates serving prison sentences there will be moved elsewhere in the California penitentiary system.
+The prison houses some 2,000 other inmates on lesser sentences.

-“Today, we take the next step in our pursuit of true rehabilitation, justice, and safer communities through this evidenced-backed investment, creating a new model for safety and justice — the California Model — that will lead the nation,” Newsom said in a statement.
+“We want to be the preeminent restorative justice facility in the world — that’s the goal,” Newsom said Friday during a visit to the facility.
+“San Quentin is iconic, San Quentin is known worldwide.
+If San Quentin can do it, it can be done anywhere else.”

 Newsom’s office cited as a model Norway’s approach to incarceration, which focuses on preparing people to return to society, as inspiration for the program.
 Oregon and North Dakota have also taken inspiration from the Scandinavian country’s policies.